 Narbonne's justly famous covered market, Les Halles, has been the main food and wine market for over a century.
+It's one of the best in France.
 Near the canal, the market is open every morning from 7 am to 1 pm.
 Nearby is the Musee Lapidaire, the Lapidary Museum housed in the former church of Notre Dame de Lamourguier, once a 13th century monastery and a very interesting piece of southern Gothic architecture.
 The museum isn't about gemstones, it's about Roman carved rock that once was re-used in the town's fortifications.

 The Narbonne Archaeological Museum is inside the 11th-12th century Palais Vieux in the Place de l'Hôtel de Ville.